National Training Center Airborne Operations

-U.S. Army paratroopers assigned to The National Training Center (NTC), Operations Group, Tarantula Team, perform airborne operations with 301st Psychological Operations Company at Calvin Drop Zone, Fort Irwin, Ca., March 7, 2024.
+U.S. Army paratroopers assigned to The National Training Center (NTC), Operations Group, Tarantula Team, perform jumpmaster personnel inspection during airborne operations with 301st Psychological Operations Company at Barstow Daggett Assembly Area, Fort Irwin, Ca., April 16, 2024.
 NTC conducts tough, realistic operations with our Unified Action Partners to prepare Brigade Combat Teams and other units for combat while taking care of soldiers, civilians, and family members.
-(U.S. Army Reserve video by Spc.
+(U.S. Army Reserve photo by Spc.
 Kelsey Kollar)

 |Date Taken: